steve1281/kubernetes_tutorial/flask-demo/README.md

 ```
 link: https://www.youtube.com/watch?v=E8uGIeiaaUQ

-We need a single location for the database.
+Added to deal with multiple database problem.
+Basically a single location for the database is required.

 Keep in mind, when you do stop kubernetes, the data doesn't persist.
 Which means, although the services/deployments
 will restart, the data that was saved in the pods is GONE.
 This INCLUDES the persistent volume.